brazucaz/StickySort/README.md

 3. Sort descending &mdash; rows are sorted by descending order

 # Licensing: GNU General Public License
-This plugin is licensed unter the GNU General Public License.
+This plugin is licensed under the GNU General Public License.